You are currently viewing Groom a difficult dog at home: Expert Tips

 • Patience is key; changing your dog’s perception of grooming takes time.

 Knowing how to groom anxious dogs can make grooming sessions easier.
 The grooming area can be stressful for many dogs.
-About 88% of dogs feel overwhelmed by grooming settings3.
+About 88% of dogs feel overwhelmed by grooming settings.
 Understanding this can make your dog feel more at ease during grooming.

 It’s important to know what makes your dog anxious during grooming.
 Some dogs get upset by the sight of grooming tools or the sound of clippers.
 They might also be upset by bad experiences in the past.
 Understanding these triggers helps you make grooming better for your dog.